kuznia-rdzeni/coreblocks/docs/shared_structs/RS.md

 ### Mark slot as used

 Ready when:
-- new slot can be marked as used
+- *implementation defined*

 Input:
-- `position` - id of position of slot which should be marked as used
+- `position` - id of slot which should be marked as used
 - `start` - signal to start operation

 Output: